jfrmm/filter-box/projects/filter-box-library/README.md

   -get(name) -> Returns the filter which name matches the given name;

 Additionaly, to avoid collisions, the filter array will throw an error if there are two filters with the same name.

+### i18n

+Unfortunetly, until https://github.com/angular/angular/issues/29536 and https://github.com/ng-packagr/ng-packagr/issues/695 are solved, i think the only viable solution is to rewrite the filters components with project specific i8n.

 ---